Imperial Computer Science Entry Requirements

 Firstly, it’s important to understand that Imperial doesn’t actually offer a standalone “Computer Science” degree as you would see at other universities.
 Instead, Imperial offers a wide range of “Computing” degrees.

-For over a ten years, UniAdmissions has been getting students into the top universities in the UK, including Imperial, Oxford and Cambridge.
+For over ten years, UniAdmissions has been getting students into the top universities in the UK, including Imperial, Oxford and Cambridge.
 Through our carefully crafted suite of resources and our vast team of tutors, we will triple your chances of getting your offer.

-Imperial Computing Entry Requirements
+Imperial Computer Science Entry Requirements

 Most Computing degrees have a similar application process, so let’s explore each step you’ll need to take to get your offer: